Yuxinn-J/Scenimefy/anime_dataset/README.md

-# Prepare Anime Scene Dataset
+# Anime Scene Dataset Guide

 To get started, follow these steps:

-- `frameList.json` contains the names of the movies along with their corresponding scene frame numbers.
+- `frameList.json` contains the names of the movies along with their corresponding scene frame numbers to extract.
+It comprises a total of 2620 images (1720x1080) from 9 Shinkai movies.

 - Download the movies from the provided links and rename them as specified in the json file.
     - The Place Promised in Our Early Days：https://drive.google.com/drive/folders/1cpsQ9rsg9EkgIi683xPi33FDJ1Mecy8h